Skip to main content

 2. What keeps atmospheric oxygen and carbon dioxide at stable levels?

-This page titled 2.8: Cellular Respiration and Photosynthesis is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.8: Cellular Respiration and Photosynthesis is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.